Falon452/DecisionMaking/README.md

-# Choose the best bike to buy!
+# Choose best bike to buy with multiple experts.

 ## Authors